Quantum Mechanics in Terms of Realism

 With this the probability $W(m;g)$ of counting $m$ quanta when $g$ packets are in $4\pi \upsilon p^{2}dp$ is

-Formula (89) is the same as that obtained via the standard quantization for\-mal\-ism,$^{(267)}$ as it should be.
+Formula (5.33) is the same as that obtained via the standard quantization for\-mal\-ism \cite{Mol}, as it should be.
 Substituting $l = n- m$ and using the binomial identity ${{l+g-1+m} \choose l}\allowbreak = \allowbreak (- 1)^{l} {{-g-m} \choose l}$ and Newton's binomial formula $\sum^{\infty }_{l=0} \allowbreak {{-g-m}\choose l} \allowbreak \left (- {1-\eta \over 1+1/s} \right )^l \allowbreak = \allowbreak \left(1-{1-\eta \over 1+1/s}\right)^{-g-m}$ we obtain

-From this we can calculate the variance $(\Delta m)^{2} := \sum^{\infty }_{m=0}(m- \bar m)^{2}\; W(m;g) = \eta \bar s g (1+\eta \bar s)$ [use the generating function$^{(268)}$ of $W(m;g)$].
+From this we can calculate the variance $(\Delta m)^{2} := \sum^{\infty }_{m=0}(m- \bar m)^{2}\; W(m;g) = \eta \bar s g (1+\eta \bar s)$ [use the generating function \cite[p.
+266]{Fel} of $W(m;g)$].
 Observing that $\eta \bar s g = \bar m$ is the average number of counted quanta from $g$ packets we may finally write the variance of the number $m$ of counts as

-Comparing (90) with (88) we see that the distribution, and hence variance, of the counted quanta has the same form as that of the existing quanta.
+Comparing (5.34) with (5.32) we see that the distribution, and hence variance, of the counted quanta has the same form as that of the existing quanta.

-Our procedure is easily carried over to the {\it Fermi} case.
+Our procedure is easily carried over to \emph{fermion} packets.
 We only have to observe that there are only zero- and one-quantum packets.
-Of course (83) no longer holds, but (82) still does since for $m\le n\le 1$ it reduces to three trivial expressions.
-Further, instead of (85) we have to take (81) which we write in the form
+Of course (5.22) no longer holds, but (5.27) still does since for $m\le n\le 1$ it reduces to three trivial expressions.
+Further, instead of (5.29) we have to take (5.21) which we write in the form (cf. (5.28))

-and instead of (87) we have to take
+and instead of (5.31) we have to take

-(90) is then replaced by
+(5.34) is then replaced by

-and (91) by
+and (5.35) by

-For $g=1$ Formula (90) becomes $(\bar m = \eta \bar s g)$
+For $g=1$ Formula (5.34) becomes $(\bar m = \eta \bar s g)$

-and (94)
+and (5.37)

-For $g\rightarrow \infty $ both (90) and (94) approach the Poisson distribution
+For $g\rightarrow \infty $ both (5.34) and (5.37) approach the Poisson distribution